le 27 juillet

 Still haven't written in the post book- dammit.
 Maybe I'll print these for the PCV in Mvangan 07-09.
 Oy.

-Today is also July 27, which marks one year since I got my letter of placement from Peace COrps.
+Today is also July 27, which marks one year since I got my letter of placement from Peace Corps.
 One year since I started thinking about Cameroon, talking about it, wearing it on T-shirts...and now, and now, it's truly home.

 A word on "motivation."
 In French, it's an exact cognate with the English word.
 In fact, the word is Franch.
 In Cameroon...it means money.
-APparently staff didn't receive "motivation" the last jeudi propre, from the Doc's own pocket, as he's done other times (we're talking 300 F CFA here - 60 cents - to buy beignets).
+Apparently staff didn't receive "motivation" the last jeudi propre, from the Doc's own pocket, as he's done other times (we're talking 300 F CFA here - 60 cents - to buy beignets).
 So, most people were en grève today.
 ANd I'm currently baking banan bread because there have already been complaints that my formation on nutrition/malnutrition (in-service - tomorrow, was going to be today) included no "motivation" or "pause café" (coffee and pastries...which I'll admit was a highlight of those early days of PC in Yaoundé.
 STILL).

 The formation wasn't today because Laure, one of my favorite district nurses, from Nselang, showed up with a case of PFA - paralysie Flaxe aigue, or, in short, suspected polio.
 In national (and WHO) policy, one case equals an epidemic, in terms of response.
 (At the time of this writing...well I thought I'd know but I don't know yet.
 So).
 I'm not revealing anything the govts of Cameroon, France, Congo, and WHO don't already know - stool samples were rushed to the Centre Pasteur in Yaounde Friday for confirmation, then to Brazzaville, then Paris.
-THe Doc hurriedly explained all this to me this morning as he waited for the child (23 months) to arrive.
+The Doc hurriedly explained all this to me this morning as he waited for the child (23 months) to arrive.
 Everyone was busy, and my medical curiosity got me - I wanted to see the exam (and I did).
 Nigeria doesn't vaccinate for polio, at least in some states, and thus endangers all of West and Central Africa.
 It's *almost* eradicated here.
 But there have been cases, often of transmission by way of Nigeria.
 ANd this - well.
 I've seen a lot of adult/teenage polio victims, but since they started every child campaigns...

 Nutrition.
 Reading through myriad textbooks, I realize I've SEEN pellagra (vit B3/niacin deficiency), rickets (vit D/calcium deficiency), vit A deficiency, kwashiorkor...this in the rainforest where food grows to fulfill every need and children should not be suffering diseases cause by insufficient sunlight (rickets).
 There is a meeting of all the traditional chiefs of the arrondissementon Saturday.
-The Chef (mine, of Mvangan village) has asked me to attend, to take pictures (*3 things I'm not - English teacher, computer teafcher, photographer, oh wait...)
+The Chef (mine, of Mvangan village) has asked me to attend, to take pictures (*3 things I'm not - English teacher, computer teacher, photographer, oh wait...)
 I'm hoping to use the opportunity to talk about health - all the services at the hospital and especially those that are free.

 ...finally, I'm doing something that feels like *something*...maybe.

 The cat is boycotting dinner.
 There's something to be said for turning into your mother (eep, father, in this instance).
-Yelling at a feline "I don'"t CARE if you'd rather have Friskies, tonight is sardines!
+Yelling at a feline "I don't CARE if you'd rather have Friskies, tonight is sardines!
 That's what's for dinner and you're going to eat it!"
 Well, she can go hunt, unlike myself at a young age.

 NO snakes or other reptiles of note, indoors.
 Though in the last bush taxi I took, there was apparently a live viper among someone's luggage...the chargeurs put a swift, machete end to that, mid-voyage.